A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Option 1 – Stay with Quads until Future Soldier and RPV are Realised

-Keeping with the existing quad bike style ATV is not altogether bad, they are in the system, and have a well-established training and support infrastructure and a mass of trained users.
+Keeping with the existing quad bike style ATVs are not altogether bad, they are in the system and have a well-established training and support infrastructure and a mass of trained users.
 There is a huge commercial ecosystem of suppliers and after-market accessory providers which keeps support costs down and maintainability high.
 They are extremely deployable on all in-service transport, mobile and very cheap to run as a fleet.
 Despite these advantages, needing a trailer to achieve any kind of reasonable payload is not ideal.
 If we aspire to the 750kg level for 72 hours of support, the numbers just don’t add up, we would need more drivers than the platoon HQ has.
-There are a number of accessories and upgrades we might consider, including new trailers, but on the whole, this option remains the most likely.
+There are many accessories and upgrades we might consider, including new trailers, but on the whole, this option remains the most likely.

 The British Army has also trialled a more powerful quad bike ATV although I don’t think any orders have been placed.
 This example is the Polaris MV850, able to tow a 680kg trailer.